Skip to main content

 4. Technology and Automation

-Hidden costs nobody talks about
+Hidden costs no one talks about

 Real estate search panel with filters, a list of listings and a detailed view of a modern house with a monthly price

 The second group consists of logistical and administrative costs, without which fieldwork is impossible.
-The car is a second office for an agent, so fuel and vehicle depreciation costs consume about 400 – 600 EUR each month.
+A car is a second office for an agent, so fuel and vehicle depreciation costs consume about 400 – 600 EUR each month.

 The future of the profession: Will AI replace real estate agents?